mstocco/mariostoc.co/content/traininglog/20221113-challenge2023-32weeksout.md

 I drove to the pool and did what I could.

 Swam the first 1350m of the workout and stopped for a break.
-My back was not 100%.
-Finished with up with an easy 250m and called it a day.
+My back was stiff and not 100%.
+Finished with an easy 250m and called it.

 <!---->
 ## TUESDAY NOV 15 🌤